 Caretakers must enter student attendance in Connexus daily.
-The homeroom teacher verifies that the attendance records are accurate by reviewing face to face check-in attendance, LiveLesson attendance, lessons/assessment completion, attendance at regularly scheduled meetings, and through conversations with the students during bi-weekly check-in calls.
+The homeroom teacher verifies that the attendance records are accurate by reviewing face to face check-in attendance, LiveLesson attendance, lessons/assessment completion, attendance at regularly scheduled meetings, and through conversations with the students.

 Daily Student Attendance expectations include:

-- Attend livelessons daily and complete assigned schoolwork. - Attend daily face to face check in opportunities. - o Participate in check-in calls/meetings. - Attend all scheduled meetings and targeted learning sessions with TECCA staff.
+- Attend livelessons daily and complete assigned schoolwork. - Attend daily face to face check in opportunities. - Participate in check-in calls/meetings. - Attend all scheduled meetings and targeted learning sessions with TECCA staff.

 Homeroom teachers monitor attendance completion daily.
 Attendance hours that are entered, but which are not substantiated by the student's lesson completion, or verified through conversations with the student's caretaker, may be retroactively changed by the homeroom teacher or attendance coordinator.
-When attendance hours are adjusted due to a misalignment of student participation/engagement/work completion to the submitted hours, the caretaker will be notified, and any missed hours will be required to be made up.